 - A. ENGLISH ATTIRE AND PERSONAL APPOINTMENTS.
 In all English classes, exhibitor should wear hunt coats of traditional colors such as navy, dark green, grey, black or brown.
 Maroon and red are improper.
 Breeches are to be of traditional shades of buff, khaki, canary, light grey, or rust (or jodhpurs), with high English boots or paddock (jodhpur) boots of black or brown.
 Black, navy blue or brown hard hat (with harness if jumping fences at any time on the grounds) is mandatory.
 A tie or choker is required.
 Gloves, half chaps, spurs of the unrowelled type that are no longer than one inch and crops and bats are optional.
 Hair must be neat and contained (as in net or braid).
-Judges must penalize contestants that do not conform. - Exception: Helmet with harness properly attached under the chin is required for all youth participating in any warm up/schooling area or class involving jumps, (english division classes only). - All exhibitors, regardless of age, must wear ASTM-approved helmets when jumping fences anytime on the show grounds at an APHAapproved event.
+Judges must penalize contestants that do not conform. - Exception: ASTM/SEI or international equivalent Helmet with harness properly attached under the chin is required for all Youth, Novice Amateur and Amateur Walk-Trot exhibitors participating in any English class. - All exhibitors, regardless of age, must wear ASTM-approved helmets when jumping fences anytime on the show grounds at an APHAapproved event.
 See equipment and attire chart in back of rule book.
 See Rule SC-160.
 N. 1. regarding use of logos. - B. Judges at their discretion, may authorize adjustments to attire due to weather-related conditions.